loopsocial/cassandrax/README.md

 end
 ```

+Also, remember to include `MyApp.CassandraxRepo` migrations on your deploy scripts!

 ### CRUD
 Mutating data is as easy as it is with a regular Ecto schema.
 You can work
 straight with structs, or with changesets: